gdsc-Poornima-University/GITHUB-Workshop/README.md

 # 🚀 Welcome to GDSC Poornima University Competition 🚀

-Welcome to the GDSC (Google Developer Student Club) Poornima University Competition repozitory!
+Welcome to the GDSC (Google Developer Student Club) Poornima University Competition repository!
 We're thrilled to have you here and are eager to provide you with all the information you need to participate effctively.

 ## 🌟 About GDSC Poornima University 🌟

-GDSC Poornima University is a vibrant community of students passionate about technolog, development, and innovation.
+GDSC Poornima University is a vibrant community of students passionate about technology, development, and innovation.
 We aim to connect, educate, and empower students to make a difference in the tech world.

-## 🎯 Comptition Overview 🎯
+## 🎯 Competition Overview 🎯

-Our competition is designed to challange your skils, faster collboration, and encourage your creativity.
+Our competition is designed to challange your skils, faster collaboration, and encourage your creativity.
 We have prepared an exciting opportunity for you to showcase your abilties and learn from others.

 ## 📝 How to Particpate 📝